 But No. 2 Penn State captured the championship with a 27-23 victory in what turned out to be Walker's final college game.
 He bolted for the upstart U.S. Football League after his junior season.

-Walker is now running for the U.S. Senate.
-Locked in a tight battle with incumbent Sen. Raphael Warnock, Walker received the endorsement of his former coach in a recent ad.
+In his first run for political office, Walker is locked in a tight battle with incumbent U.S. Sen. Raphael Warnock.
+Walker received the endorsement of his former coach in a recent ad.

 Dooley was inducted into the National College Football Hall of Fame in 1998, but he also took pride in running an athletic program that was among the nation's best in a wide range of sports.